German Swiss International School: Notable people

+Controversial Acts

-In December 2013, the South China Morning Post reported that GSIS, among at least four other international schools in Hong Kong, was significantly overcharging kindergarten application fees without the government's authorization.
+In December 2013, the South China Morning Post reported that GSIS, among at least four other international schools in Hong Kong, was significantly overcharging kindergarten application fees without the government's authorisation.
 While the limit imposed by the government was HK$30, the school was charging HK$3,700.

 The Post reported that the school had been accused by a parent of mishandling incidents of sexual harassment in which her 15-year-old daughter had been the victim.
 The harasser, a 16-year-old boy, was arrested in October 2018 for indecent assault and released on bail.
 The mother stated that the school had discouraged her daughter from reporting the incidents to police (the school denied that this had occurred), and that the school had initially refused to discuss the matter with the boy until after his exams to avoid affecting his scores.
-She said that the school's response, which eventually comprised suspending the boy until the end of the school year (despite the term being close to ending) and organizing a sexual consent programme for year 12 students, was "not acknowledging the seriousness of the incidents".
+She said that the school's response, which eventually comprised suspending the boy until the end of the school year (despite the term being close to ending) and organising a sexual consent programme for year 12 students, was "not acknowledging the seriousness of the incidents".

 In June 2020 Mr Justice Jonathan Harris ruled it discriminatory to require all elected board directors to speak fluent German.
 The discriminatory regulations contravened the Race Discrimination Ordinance, the judge said, because GSIS was within the definition of a club, which was governed by the legislation.
-He observed that the German government, via its consulate, had attempted to intervene in the present case by having a parent who joined the proceedings in opposition relay the government’s views to the court, but stressed its views bore no weight on the court’s ruling.
+He observed that the German government, via its consulate, had attempted to intervene in the present case by having a parent who joined the proceedings in opposition relay the government's views to the court, but stressed its views bore no weight on the court's ruling.